European Brain Research Area

 The European Brain Research Area (EBRA) is a 3-year Horizon2020-funded project, started in November 2018.
 The HBP coordinator EPFL is one of the four partners.

 EBRA was created to catalyse initiatives for brain research stakeholders (researchers, clinicians, patients, governments, funders and public institutions), to streamline and better coordinate brain research across Europe, while fostering global initiatives.

 The EBRA Consortium aims to facilitate efficient collaborations, communication and operational synergies, including transparent procedures and setting up of governance mechanisms; it will foster alignment and better coordination of research strategies across European and global brain initiatives.

 In 2019 and 2020, EBRA opened calls to create clusters.
 The goal is to promote cooperation and exchange between brain research projects and to enable or enhance international collaboration and the development of clusters in all areas of brain research.
-The Call resulted in the set up of several clusters, for which can find find more information on the EBRA website.
+The Calls resulted in the set up of several clusters, which you can find more information about on the EBRA website.